hatari/hatari/tests/readme.txt

 - "make test" test for Native Features emulator interface, and example code for different compilers / assemblers on how to use it

+options/
+- "make test" verifies that Hatari options parsing succeeds and fails when expected, for all options

 profile/
 - "make test" test for debugger profile features and related breakpoint chaining + disassembling functionality